-- 3 cups raw coconut water (I use Harmless Harvest)
+- 3 cups raw coconut water (I use Harmless Harvest.)

-- 1/2 cup freshly squeezed orange juice
+- ½ cup orange juice, freshly squeezed

-- 1 tablespoon peeled and freshly grated ginger root
+- 1 tablespoon ginger root, peeled and freshly grated

-- 1 packet water kefir starter (I use this one)
+- 1 packet water kefir starter

 - Add the coconut water and orange juice to a saucepan and very gently heat to lukewarm, or about 90ºF.